Ikea just announced a Refugee Employment Program across Canada.

 Ikea Canada has started this program with hopes of reducing waste.
-There are so many items thrown in landfills on a daily basis and this is just one way of reducing our garbage.
+There are so many items thrown in landfills daily, and this is just one way of reducing our garbage.

 It’s Titled The Sell Back Program

 The Sell Back Program is free and easy to join.
-Members submit an application to sell their used items for in-store credit.
+Members apply to sell their used items for in-store credit.
 Ikea will determine the worth of your product and give you an offer.

 The product that it purchased from you will be put in a used-merchandise section and will be sold as-is.
 Meaning if you buy it, there are no refunds.

-Eligible items include tables, chairs, stools, cabinets, certain dressers, and more.
+Eligible items include tables, chairs, stools, cabinets, sure dressers, and more.

 Items that the Sell Back Program will not take include products that have been used in food preparation, bedding, or any item that contains glass.